 I’ve been blogging for almost 9 years – it’s actually scary to think it’s been so long!
 I started ‘Keeping Slim and Getting Stylish’ (cringe) and never looked back.
 I wouldn’t be where I am today if it wasn’t for blogging – I’ve won Blogger of the Year, been nominated for another award and have had two book deals off the back off my blogging!
-But over the last 9 years lots of things have changed when it comes to blogging – and if you’re wanting to blog with a business purpose that’s a different kettle of fish too.
+But over the last 9 years lots of things have changed when it comes to blogging – and if you’re wanting to blog for your coaching business then it can be really helpful to understand how things have changed and how to approach it now.

 The first thing you need to get clear on when it comes to blogging for your coaching business is the ‘why’.
 What do you hope to achieve with your blog?
 Of course you can just blog for enjoyment, but if you want to do it to grow your business there’s a lot more involved than just writing a post and hitting publish.
 So why might you want to start a blog?